James W. Loewen: Early life, family and education

 Loewen was born and raised in Decatur, Illinois.
 His father David was a medical director and physician from an immigrant Mennonite community; his mother, Winifred (Gore), was a librarian and teacher.
 Loewen was a National Merit Scholar, graduating from MacArthur High School in 1960.

 He attended Carleton College.
 In 1963, as a junior, he spent a semester in Mississippi, an experience in a different culture that led him to question what he had been taught about United States history.
 He was intrigued by learning about the unique place of 19th-century Chinese immigrants and their descendants in Mississippi culture, commonly thought of as biracial.
 Loewen later earned a PhD in sociology from Harvard University based on his research on Chinese Americans in Mississippi.

 Career

 Loewen first taught in Mississippi at Tougaloo College, a historically black college founded by the American Missionary Association after the American Civil War.
-Subsequently, he taught about racism for 20 years at the University of Vermont, where he was Professor Emeritus of Sociology.
+Subsequently, he taught about racism for 20 years at the University of Vermont, where he was Professor of Sociology.
 Starting in 1997, he was a visiting professor of sociology at the Catholic University of America in Washington, D.C.
 He was selected for honoris causa membership in Omicron Delta Kappa in 1997 at SUNY Plattsburgh.